valyakin/new-obyteorg/docroot/user/pages/03.platform/06.tokens/_article/article.md

         <div class="cat">Developers</div>
         <div class="title">Using tokens in your apps</div>
         <p>
-            Developers, please refer to the <a href="https://developer.obyte.org/issuing-assets-on-byteball">documentation about issuing tokens on Obyte</a>.
+            Developers, please refer to the <a href="https://developer.obyte.org/issuing-assets-on-byteball" target="_blank" rel="noopener">documentation about issuing tokens on Obyte</a>.
-            <a target="_blank" href="https://obyte.app/#!/asset/order">Obyte Asset Registry</a> website helps to issue new tokens and set some of their parameters without developer knowledge.
+            <a target="_blank" rel="noopener" href="https://obyte.app/#!/asset/order">Obyte Asset Registry</a> website helps to issue new tokens and set some of their parameters without developer knowledge.
         </p>
     </div>
 </div>